aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Each play is configured to run on a particular host or group of hosts and contains one or more ***tasks***.

 Each task calls an Ansible ***role*** or ***module***, such as ***ansible.avd.eos_cli_config_gen***.
-The tasks in conjunction with the roles or modules they are calling are responsible for performing a particular task or set of tasks.
+The tasks in conjunction with the roles or modules they're calling are responsible for performing a particular task or set of tasks.

 A playbook runs in order from top to bottom.
 Within each play, tasks also run in order from top to bottom.